Consensus-Free Spreadsheet Integration: MASP Sheet Formalizations and Integration

 \subsubsection{Data B}

 The input data for source B is shown in Figure~\ref{fig:dataB}.
 B's data includes the same source data as A, except the MASP calculation is only performed on a single casing section (as opposed to five).
-As we will see later, this is the primary reason why Data B will be extended significantly in the case study's resulting data exchange, but Data A will be unchanged.
-Further, both Data A and Data B include ancilliary columns from the source sheet that were not used in the MASP calculation, resulting in additional differences at the data level.
+As we will see later, this is the primary reason why B's data will be extended significantly in the case study's resulting data exchange, but A's data will be unchanged.
+Further, both A and B include ancillary columns from the source sheet that were not used in the MASP calculation, resulting in additional differences at the data level.
 We now walk through the data contained in each table below.

 \begin{itemize}

 \item Burst Calculation Key Table

 \begin{itemize} \item This table reflects the depths of interest considered for the MASP calculation of the 22" casing section. \item Key variables for step 1 of the MASP calculation (i.e., 70 percent burst pressure rating of the casing, de-rated and corrected for backup) are also included. \end{itemize}